 Planting the Seeds

-The White House Kitchen Garden was planted on the South Lawn by First Lady Michelle Obama in 2009.
-The 2,800 square foot garden provides locally-grown food for the first family and White House guests.
-What’s more, the garden is a model for how people like you can grow nutritious food at home.
+The White House Kitchen Garden was planted on the lower South Lawn by First Lady Michelle Obama in 2009.
+The garden provides locally grown vegetables, fruits, and herbs for the first family and White House guests.

 Caring for the Garden